-- 1. A cultural change, aimed at recognizing, respecting and enhancing the existence of diversit(ies) among workers; - 2.
-An organizational change, achieved through a strategic response to the different dimensions of diversity that are managed through specific interventions as they are considered relevant for organizational purposes (Ricco, 2007).
+1. A cultural change, aimed at recognizing, respecting and enhancing the existence of diversit(ies) among workers;

+2. An organizational change, achieved through a strategic response to the different dimensions of diversity that are managed through specific interventions as they are considered relevant for organizational purposes (Ricco, 2007).

-Values are the fundamental base of a cultural and organizational change towards diversity, and precisely for this reason there is the explicit interest to develop and promote a series of very specific mindsets, skills and capacities among the organization's members in order to implement a series of specific interventions but specially aiming at generating long lasting effects that may be improved and replicated also under different circumstances.
+If values are the fundamental base of a cultural an organizational change towards diversity, there is the explicit interest to develop and promote a series of very specific mindsets, skills and capacities among the organization's members in order to implement a series of specific interventions but aiming at generate long lasting effects that may be improves and replicated also under different circumstances.
 According to Trickey (2004), these specific multicultural mindsets, skills and competences are these: